With every Presidential candidate vying to make an impression and win votes, it’s no surprise that political advertisements abound across the web.

 Compare these examples to Bernie Sanders’ homepage

-Each personalized post-click experience above has a 1:1 conversion ratio, but the Bernie Sanders homepage does not.
+Each personalized post-click landing page above has a 1:1 conversion ratio, but the Bernie Sanders homepage does not.
 That’s okay, because instead of focusing on one conversion goal for a segmented audience, it offers a comprehensive browsing experience for anyone visiting his site:

 - A full header navigation allows visitors to explore other pages, decreasing their chance of converting directly through the homepage.